jyates/fineo-ingest/lambda-validate/README.md

 # Lambda Validation

 Validate the deployed lambda functions.

-To run the test, you just kick off a standard maven test
-suite:
+To run the test, you run a mvn verify with the validation option:

 ```
- $ mvn clean test [options]
+ $ mvn clean verify -Dfailsafe.skip.validation=false
 ```

 ## Test Parameters